dfki-ric-underactuated-lab/ricmonk/README.md

 ## License

 This work has been released under the BSD 3-Clause License.
 Details and terms of use are specified in the LICENSE file within this repository.
-Note that we do not publish third-party software, hence software packages from other developers are released under their very own terms and conditions, e.g. Stable baselines (MIT License) and Tensorflow (Apache License v2.0).
-If you install third-party software packages along with this repo ensure that you follow each individual license agreement.
+Note that we do not publish third-party software, hence software packages from other developers are released under their very own terms and conditions, e.g. Stable Baselines (MIT License) and Tensorflow (Apache License v2.0).
+If you install third-party software packages along with this repo ensure that you follow each license agreement.

 ## Citation